dbmi-bgm/magma/docs/meta-workflow.rst

       ## Steps for the meta-workflow
       "workflows": [

-        # Structure for workflow step
+        # Structure for step-workflow
         {
-          # General step information
+          # General step-workflow information
           #   These are general fields that are required by the parser,
           #   however, there is no check on the content that can be customized
-          "name": "", # name for the step
-          "uuid": "", # universally unique identifier
+          "name": "", # name for the step-workflow "uuid": "", # universally unique identifier
-          "config": { # configuration for the step "instance_type": "",
+          "config": { # configuration for the step-workflow "instance_type": "",
             "ebs_size": "",
             "EBS_optimized": True,